-Follow-up care after a positive test result might include taking specific measures to reduce your cancer risk.
+Follow-up care after a positive test result might include taking specific measures to modify the type and frequency of screening for cancer and to consider procedures and medications designed to reduce your cancer risk.
 What you choose to do depends on many factors — including your age, medical history, prior treatments, past surgeries and personal preferences.

-Increase screening (surveillance).
+Increased screening (surveillance).
 Surveillance for breast cancer if you have a BRCA mutation means having clinical breast exams every six months and mammograms and magnetic resonance imaging (MRI) exams every year.
 Some experts recommend alternating mammogram and breast MRI every six months.
 These tests don't prevent breast cancer but may help detect it early.
-A study assessing survival found that substituting mammography plus MRI screening for prophylactic mastectomy offered comparable survival.
+Substituting mammography plus MRI screening for prophylactic mastectomy can offer comparable survival.

 You may also choose to perform monthly breast self-exams to become familiar with the normal texture of your breast tissue.
 Potentially worrisome breast changes may be easier for you to detect earlier if you know what's normal.

-Take a medication to reduce your risk of cancer (chemoprevention).
+Medication to reduce your risk of cancer (chemoprevention).
 Tamoxifen reduces the risk of developing breast cancer by about 50 percent in women who are at increased risk of the disease.
-Some small studies have shown that tamoxifen may help lower the risk in women specifically with a BRCA 2 gene mutation.
+Some small studies have shown that tamoxifen may help lower the risk in women specifically with a BRCA2 gene mutation.

-Another preventive medication is raloxifene (Evista), which also helps reduce the chance of breast cancer in postmenopausal women at high risk, though it hasn't been studied specifically in women with BRCA mutations.
+Other preventive medications include raloxifene (Evista), exemestane (Aromasin) and anastrozole (Arimidex), which also help reduce the chance of breast cancer in postmenopausal women at high risk, though they haven't been studied specifically in women with BRCA mutations.

-Undergo preventive surgery.
+Preventive surgery.
 Preventive (prophylactic) mastectomy — surgical removal of healthy breast tissue — reduces breast cancer risk for BRCA gene carriers by about 90 percent, according to several studies.
-Removal of healthy fallopian tubes and ovaries (preventive salpingo-oophorectomy) reduces breast cancer risk by as much as 50 percent in premenopausal women, and it reduces ovarian cancer risk by as much as 90 percent in both pre- and postmenopausal women.
+Removal of healthy fallopian tubes and ovaries (preventive salpingo-oophorectomy) reduces breast cancer risk by as much as 50 percent in premenopausal women, and it reduces ovarian cancer risk in both pre- and postmenopausal women.